eclipse-tractusx/portal-assets/developer/Technical Documentation/Interface Contracts/BPDM (2).md

 #### Get Membership Flag

-The endpoint provides all business partner numbers of those comapny records; where the company status is "ACTIVE" (means: company is part of the catena-x network).
+The endpoint provides all business partner numbers of those company records; where the company status is "ACTIVE" (means: company is part of the catena-x network).
 Those bpns are mapped with the GET Business Partner Data response (see above) and a membership flag is added for matching companies inside the partner network user interface.
 <br>